The lacs Jovet loop

 Access and parking

-Go to Contamines-Montjoie (74170).
-Pass through the village and stay on Route de Notre-Dame de la Gorge (D902) for 2 kilometers until you reach the large parking lot of Notre-Dame de la Gorge on your right.
+Reach Les Contamines-Montjoie (74170).
+Drive through the village and stay on the road to Notre-Dame de la Gorge (D902) for 2 kilometres until the road ends at the large Notre-Dame de la Gorge car park on your right.

 Parking :